carolgit/SDI/model.md

 - [x] Basic service sets as WFS and WMS
 - [x] Allow apply a filter in Spatial Things
-- [ ] Allow executing operations as Intersect, Contains, and others between multiple spatial things
+- [ ] Allow executing operations as Intersect, Contains, and others
 - [x] Allow reprojection by changing a parameter on URI
 - [x] Contains a uniform URI organization adopting web semantic links
 - [x] Support basic data formats as Shapefile, GeoTIFF, CSV, KML, Spatial Database